dontworryjohn/aws-bootcamp-cruddur-2023/journal/week8.md

 npm i @aws-sdk/client-s3

 ```
-**Note** Make sure to check on the internet before installing as there are some packages with similar names
+**Note** Make sure to check on the internet the library before installing it as there are some packages with similar names

 To deploy the CDK project launch the following code. then check it on cloudformation